 The need for GHS labels and/or Safety Data Sheets is expected to vary by product category or st chemical's lifecycle from research/production to end use.
 The sequence of lifecycle events is shown 2.2.
-For example, pharmaceuticals, food additives, cosmetics and pesticide residues in food will not covered by the GHS at the point of consumption, but will be covered where workers may be expectationary to the covered where workers are considered with the covered where we can be accordanced by the cover
+For example, pharmaceuticals, food additives, cosmetics and pesticide residues in food will not covered by the GHS at the point of consumption, but will be covered where workers may be expectationary to the covered where we can be at the covered w